jzacsh/imagedex/readme.md

 #TODO:
 * Write proper unit tests for all our little quirks.
-* Abstract as necessary to turn this into a python module as well as its current CLI utility.
+* Abstract imagedex/__init__.py as necessary to make sure it only returns methods, like a proper python module
+* Pull CLI-only code from imagedex/__init__.py into imagedex/imagedex.py
 * Write ability to manage options via ConfigParser config file.
 * Write super-simle python/js web response (eg.: slideshow) in examples/, and use wsgi in the process

 #Purpose:
-  Keep a JSON index of your images and only re-index what's needed, when needed, on inotify's queue.
+  Generate a JSON representation of a given directory listing.

 ##Use:
   I intend to run this script as a response to inotify events; only generating